Skip to content

 Part 2: Integration with cross.stream

-Now let’s integrate this MCP server with cross.stream using a generator so we can send commands through the event stream and receive responses as events.
+Now let’s integrate this MCP server with cross.stream using a service so we can send commands through the event stream and receive responses as events.

 Monitoring the Stream

-Before we create the generator, let’s open a new terminal window to monitor all activity on the stream.
+Before we create the service, let’s open a new terminal window to monitor all activity on the stream.
 This will help us see everything that happens in real-time.

 In a new terminal window, run: